Jesmykel/Linux-Cloud-Computing-Lab/Week 2/LAB 3/README.md

 To investigate the service status i used the code input

-sudo systemctl status
+systemctl status httpd.service

 5. STOP THE SERVICE

 To stop service i used the code input

-sudo systemctl stop
+systemctl stop httpd.service

 Challenge: Create a boostrapping script that will install and start this service on new EC2 VMs